Qorvo/qpg-openthread/gp712/doc/README.md

     ./script/bootstrap

-**Note 1:** The script will install a *gnu embedded toolchain*, but the one in [Prerequisites](#Prerequisites) will be used in this example.
+**Note 1:** The script will install a *gnu embedded toolchain*, but the one in [Prerequisites](#prerequisites) will be used in this example.
 **Note 2:** The final step of this script will fail if _Linuxbrew_ is not installed.
 The error can be ignored.

 ### Command Line Interface (CLI) build for the GP712

 This is the most common build.
 It enables the user to control the thread stack parameters, to join/commission devices, etc. by connecting to a Command Line Interface (CLI) server.

-We're opening a socket in userspace for this on Linux based platforms.
+**Note:** This guide will cross compile for the Raspberry Pi.
+It is possible to make the builds natively on a Raspberry Pi, but we found the cross compilation to be faster.

 First, add the compiler to `$PATH`